Roll Out Mats 1-5/8 inch per SF

 If installing these mats over a cold floor, such as a cement floor, the lower temperatures underneath the mats will not seep through to the vinyl surface of the mat.
 The PE foam is a thermal insulator.
 Additionally, if you sometimes notice moisture forming in the areas with cold flooring, such as from condensation, the PE foam mats will not absorb this moisture, keeping the students using the flooring protected.

 These mats unroll completely flat every time they are used.
 They will remain flat during use as well, rather than popping up along the seams or curling, which is a great feature.
 If connecting multiple rollout mats, most people will use vinyl tape or a two-sided tape underneath the mats to hold them in place and avoid having raised seams.
-If you're especially concerned about seams separating in your installation, you may want to consider interlocking tiles from Greatmats.
+If you're especially concerned about seams separating in your installation, you may want to consider our interlocking tiles.

 Each roll measures 18 feet in length and 6 feet in width, giving you 108 square feet of coverage area per mat.
 Understand when ordering that the price quoted is per square foot, not per roll.
 For smaller home orders, we recommend that you select our slightly smaller 10 by 5 feet size roll up mats.